tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 functionality as needed.
 See {{config-extensions-guidance}} for guidance on which types of extensions are appropriate for this structure.

-The format is as defined in {{RFC8446, Section 4.2}}.
+The format is as defined in {{ech-configuration}} and mirrors
+{{Section 4.2 of RFC8446}}.
+However, ECH configuration extension types are maintained by IANA as described in {{config-extensions-iana}}.
-The same interpretation rules apply: extensions MAY appear in any order, but there MUST NOT be more than one extension of the same type in the extensions block.
+ECH configuration extensions follow the same interpretation rules as TLS
+extensions: extensions MAY appear in any order, but there MUST NOT be more than one extension of the same type in the extensions block.
 An extension can be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.

 Clients MUST parse the extension list and check for unsupported mandatory extensions.
 If an unsupported mandatory extension is present, clients MUST